 His art functions within a framework of love and faith, but this does not prevent him from depicting harsh realities, nor from offering cultural and political critique.
 His work has met with some opposition in his homeland, and he freely admits that being a Christian and an artist in Indonesia is not easy.
 It is also difficult to express abstract theological concepts visually, but he strives to do so nonetheless, as one can discern from the titles of his many works.
 Wisnu continues to be involved with the ACAA (Asian Christian Art Association) and to exhibit internationally.
 He was one of five artists chosen for the Summer of 2007 exhibition “The Christian Story: Five Asian Artists Today,” held at the Museum of Biblical Art (MOBIA) in New York City.

-More biographical information and critical appreciation can be found in the OMSC monograph on Wisnu Sasongko, Think on These Things: Harmony and Diversity, published in 2007, available through the OMSC bookstore.
+More biographical information and critical appreciation can be found in the OMSC monograph on Wisnu Sasongko, Think on These Things: Harmony and Diversity, published in 2007.
 This book also includes a DVD showing Wisnu in the studio and talking about his life and work.
 You can also visit the artist’s YouTube page.